 Many are eager to adopt healthier eating habits, but introducing new vegetables can be difficult.
 72% of parents want their family to eat more vegetables but are not yet taking action.
 Children often refuse new foods, especially if they are bitter or have a new texture.
-How can veggies be introduced in a way that gains acceptance?
+How can vegetables be introduced in a way that gains acceptance?

 The power of this technique was recently tested in children aged 4-6.
 A study compared how many times children would try raw broccoli, a food they had little experience eating.
 Children watched a video of adults eating broccoli, but one group watched a video with adults who had neutral responses, while another group watched adults with positive responses to eating broccoli.
-As you may expect, children were more willing to try raw broccoli after watching the adults who showed enjoyable facial expressions as they sampled broccoli.
+As you may expect, children were more willing to try raw broccoli after watching the adults who showed enjoyable facial expressions as they sampled broccoli

 The lead researcher of the study explains, “Conveying food enjoyment gives the observer information about the safety and palatability of food.
 Children ate more broccoli after watching adults enjoy eating it because they believed it was enjoyable to eat.”